-Launched in 2004 by non-profit organization Life Happens, Life Insurance Awareness Month is an example of a purpose-driven marketing, a type of campaign that strives make a more personal, emotional connection with the public by addressing a specific need or cause.
+Launched in 2004 by non-profit organization Life Happens, Life Insurance Awareness Month is an example of purpose-driven marketing.
+This is a campaign that strives to make a more personal, emotional connection with the public by addressing a specific need or cause.
 Consistency is a crucial part of these campaigns, which is why advisors who leverage social media during LIAM need to make sure their message fits the overall narrative about life insurance awareness.
 There are a few trending hashtags that can help bring you into the LIAM conversation (and boost your organic reach in the process):

-Keep in mind that the most effective hashtags are both relevant to the topic and already in use.
+The most effective hashtags are both relevant to the topic and already in use.
 While there are other hashtags we’ve seen advisors use for LIAM-related posts, not all are exclusive to your services.
-Also, keep in mind that using too many hashtags in one post can actually limit post engagement, so avoid using more than two or three at a time.
+Also, keep in mind that using too many hashtags in one post can actually limit post engagement.
+Avoid using more than two or three at a time.

 Let’s say you want to share a message that promotes the “family protection” aspect of life insurance.
 Because this will likely hit closer to home for younger to middle-aged consumers with children than it would someone close to retirement age, use age and demographic-based metrics to hone in on parents aged 30 – 50 years old.
 Most social networks provide a wide range of targeting options.
 The key is to determine who will respond better to each specific post and target accordingly.